 - Boards of Building Regulations and Standards: Adopt and administer the state building codes.
 A clear climate mandate could empower these boards to stop fossil fuel usage in new buildings, require certain buildings to be solar-ready or electric vehicle-ready, and improve efficiency in existing buildings.

-- Independent System Operators (ISO): ISO-New England (ISO-NE and New York ISO (NYISO) are entities that oversee real-time management of the electricity grid, facilitation of wholesale markets for the procurement of energy-related services, as well as long-term planning to meet the region’s energy needs.
-Their decisions have a major impact on energy infrastructure and on whether the power grids are aligned with state clean power and climate goals.
+- Independent System Operators (ISO): ISO-New England (ISO-NE) and New York ISO (NYISO) oversee real-time management of the electricity grid, facilitation of wholesale markets for the procurement of energy-related services, as well as long-term planning to meet the region’s energy needs.
+Their decisions have a major impact on energy infrastructure and on whether power grids are aligned with state clean power and climate goals.